-A favorable report upon this case in the House during the Forty-fifth Congress says:

-Your committee recognize the fact that when war is actually going on there are many kinds of property that the government is not liable to pay officers for in case of loss by capture or otherwise; for the reason that at such a time officers must necessarily take the risk and hazard of the service themselves.
-The government has, however, provided by law for the payment to officers for horses killed or lost in battle, or by the dangers of the sea while being transported (Revised Statutes, sec.
-3482); and also for losses by officers, non-commissioned officers, or privates in the military service, while in the line of duty, of horses and certain other property, by capture or necessary abandonment, &c.
+the State of Texas, in the month of May, 1861."
+A favorable report upon this case in the House during the Forty-fifth Congress says: "Your committee recognize the fact that when war is actually going on there are many kinds of property that the Government is not liable to pay officers for in case of 2 loss by capture or otherwise; for the reason that at such a time officers must necessarily take the risk and hazard of the service themselves.
+The Government has, however, provided by law for the payment to officers for horses killed or lost in battle, or by the dangers of the sea while being transported (Revised Statutes, sec.
+3482); and also for losses by officers, non-commissioned officers, or privates in the military service while in the line of duty, of horses and certain other property, by capture or necessary abandonment, &c.
 (Revised Statutes, sections 3483, 3484, and 3485.)
-No provision of law, however, gives the right to any department, officer, or court to pay this claim.
-In analogy to the foregoing legal provisions a part of your committee thinks this claim should be paid.
-A portion of the committee finds the claim should be paid, for
+No provision of law, however, gives the right to any Department, officer, or court to pay this claims

-In analogy to the foregoing legal provisions a part of your committee thinks this claim should be paid.
-A portion of the committee finds the claim should be paid, for the further reason that governments have usually undertaken to reimburse its citizens for property logt which was at the outbreak of a war in an enemy's country and seized and confiscated.
+"In analogy to the foregoing legal provisions a part of your committee thinks this claim should be paid.
+A portion of the committee finds the claim should be paid, for the further reason that Governments have usually undertaken to reimburse its citizens for property lost which was at the outbreak of a war in an enemy's country and seized and confiscated.

-At the time war was declared with Mexico an American citizen was in the port of Vera Cruz with his ship, which was seized and confiscated.
+"At the time war was declared with Mexico an American citizen was in the port of Vera Cruz with his ship, which was seized and confiscated.
 The United States Government paid for this vessel and its cargo.
-If a government should pay to its private citizens such losses, much more favorably should it regard the claims for losses of its own officers who are so unfortunate as to be serving, when war breaks out, under orders in a territory which becomes, without fault of theirs, insurrectionary or enemy's territory.
+If a Government should pay to its private citizens such losses, much more favorably should it regard the claims for losses of its own officers who are so unfortunate as to be serving, when war breaks out, under orders in a territory which becomes, without fault of theirs, insurrectionary or enemy territory."